This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Saudi Arabia.

 A range of additional penalties can be imposed where businesses do not comply with the VAT rules.

-Administrative penalties can be applied where the business has failed to keep Tax Invoices, books, records and accounting documents, obstructed tax authority employees from performing their duties, repeated violations of the law, and no or late registration.
+Administrative penalties can be applied where the business has failed to keep VAT Invoices, books, records and accounting documents, obstructed tax authority employees from performing their duties, repeated violations of the law, and no or late registration.

-Tax evasion is punishable by a penalty of maximum three (3) times the value of Goods and Services which are the subject of the evasion.
+VAT evasion is punishable by a penalty of maximum three (3) times the value of Goods and Services which are the subject of the evasion.
 Criminal charges may apply too.

 VAT legislation provides for two schemes.
 One for VAT registered businesses in the GCC and the other for VAT registered businesses in other countries.